 Our expatriate services office works hard to smooth your transition to Warsaw and ensure your stay in the Polish capital is hassle-free.
-We’ll help you with all of the formalities of moving and getting started on your life here (ID documents, car registration, banking and more).
-We also provide advice on Polish and EU law related to your stay, and a weekly events newsletter.
+We’ll help you with many of the formalities of moving and getting started on your life here (ID documents, car registration, banking and more).
+We also provide advice on Polish and EU law related to your stay, and publish occasional announcements on important events and developments.

-If you are a deployed standing corps officer, the Expatriate Services office will provide support to your family as regards your installation in Poland.
+If you are a deployed standing corps officer in Poland, the Expatriate Services office will provide support to your family as regards your installation in Poland.

 Further to Frontex Headquarters Agreement, signed with the Polish Authorities, an Accredited European School has been opened in Warsaw.
 As of June 2021, the International European School Warsaw, located in Wilanów has officially been accredited by the European Schools system.
 The school provides a European multilingual education to children of all Frontex staff, including Polish nationals, free of charge.